-Results of background checks and screening: such as education verification and criminal records and driver’s license checks.
+Background checks and screening: such as Social Security number, education verification and criminal records.
 How we use it.
 We will use this to determine your suitability for certain job roles (to the extent permitted or required by law).
 Additional Sources of Personal Information: Third-party entities that conduct and report on background checks and screening.

 References: such as opinions and comments of any previous employers.
 How we use it.
 We will use this to determine your suitability for certain job roles.
 References will only be contacted if you give us permission to do so.
 Additional Sources of Personal Information: Third-party references.

-Sensitive personal information, insofar as necessary and legally permitted, such as Social Security, driver’s license, state identification, or passport number; your race, ethnicity, and gender.
+Equal opportunities monitoring information: insofar as necessary and legally permitted, such as your race, ethnicity, and gender.
 How we use it.
-Equal opportunities monitoring information: We will use this information, such as your race, ethnicity, and gender, which you would provide only on a voluntary basis, to conduct equal opportunity and diversity monitoring and reporting where permitted or required by law.
-Additional Sources of Personal Information: Third-party references, credit agencies, or entities verifying work authorization.
+We will use this information, which you would provide only on a voluntary basis, to conduct equal opportunity and diversity monitoring and reporting where permitted or required by law.

 2. Additional Purposes for Using Personal Information